pyranid/pyranid/README.md

 ### Notifications

-Pyranid 4.6 adds a database-neutral API for transient named notifications, with PostgreSQL `LISTEN`/`NOTIFY` as the first implementation.
+Pyranid provides a database-neutral API for transient named notifications.
+PostgreSQL `LISTEN`/`NOTIFY` is the only currently supported implementation.
 Notifications are lossy hints: applications remain responsible for reconciling authoritative durable state and for supervising or reopening listener sessions.

 Each listener holds one backend session for the callback lifetime.
 Use a direct or session-pooled listener source; PgBouncer transaction and statement pooling are unsupported for listeners and can appear to register before delivery silently stops.
 See the [Notifications guide](https://www.pyranid.com/docs/notifications) for the API, topology, interruption, and reconciliation contracts.